marc1701/fsd_fed/README.md

 #### Dataset:

 This repository requires the installation of the [FSD50K dataset](https://zenodo.org/record/4060432).
 The dataset should be downloaded following the official layout.
-Given a root `<FSD50K_PATH>`, (e.g. `./datasets/fsd50k`), the following steps should achieve taht:
+Given a root `<FSD50K_PATH>`, (e.g. `./datasets/fsd50k`), the following steps should achieve that:

 ```
 # mkdir and cd to e.g. ./datasets/fsd50k